-21.1 It is expected that all members of the Trust community will be responsible users of digital technologies, and will understand and follow Trust policy.
+22.1 It is expected that all members of the Trust community will be responsible users of digital technologies, and will understand and follow

+Trust policy.
 However, there may be times when infringements of the policy could take place, through careless or irresponsible or, very rarely, deliberate misuse.

-22 Investigating incidents of misuse
+23 Investigating incidents of misuse

-- 22.1 In the event of suspicion, all steps in this procedure should be followed: - If there is any suspicion that member of staff (including volunteers, visitors and governors) has been involved in inappropriate or unsuitable activity, the DSL at the relevant Academy is to be contacted immediately.
-In the event that a DSL or DSO is not immediately available, a member of the Senior Leadership Team is to be alerted at once (in line with the Trust's safeguarding procedures). - The DSL/DSO/Senior Leader will notify the Headteacher and the DSW.
-The DSW will notify the police if necessary. - If appropriate, the DSW or the HR Director will notify the LADO accordingly. - If the incident involves a member of staff the DSW and/or HR Director will decide the nature of any investigation, in line with the Trust's HR12 Staff Disciplinary Policy. - More than one senior member of staff/volunteer should be involved in any investigation process.
+- 23.1 In the event of suspicion, all steps in this procedure should be followed: - If there is any suspicion that member of staff (including volunteers, visitors, supply staff, contractors, governors or Trustees) has been involved in inappropriate or unsuitable activity, the Headteacher/Head of Setting is to be contacted immediately.
+In the event that the Headteacher/Head of Setting is not immediately available, the Trust DSL should be informed. - The Headteacher will inform the Trust DSL and the Head of HR, who will manage the concern in line with the Trust's HR12 Staff Disciplinary Policy, HR24 Allegations of Abuse Made Against Adults Policy and HR42 Low Level Concerns Policy (as appropriate). - More than one senior member of staff/volunteer should be involved in any investigation process.
 This is vital to protect individuals if accusations are subsequently reported. - The investigation should be conducted in collaboration with a member of the systems team who will be able to provide any relevant data to the investigation. - It is important to ensure that the relevant staff should have appropriate internet access to conduct the investigation, but also that the sites and content visited are closely monitored and recorded (to provide further protection). - Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern.
 It may also be necessary to record and store screenshots of the content on the machine being used for investigation.
-These may be printed, signed and retained in an evidence file (except in the case of child abuse images - see below).
+These may be printed, signed and retained in an evidence file (except in the case of child abuse images - see below). - 23.2 Once the investigation has been completed and fully investigated, the group will need to judge whether this concern has substance or not.
+If it does, then appropriate action will be required and could include the following: - Internal response or continuing disciplinary procedures. - Referral to Local Authority Designated Officer (LADO). - Police involvement and/or action. - Involvement by Local Authority or national/local organisation (as relevant).

-- 22.2 Once the investigation has been completed and fully investigated, the group will need to judge whether this concern has substance or not.
-If it does, then appropriate action will be required and could include the following: - Internal response or continuing disciplinary procedures. - Involvement by Local Authority or national/local organisation (as relevant). - Police involvement and/or action. - 22.3 If content being reviewed includes images of child abuse, then the monitoring should be halted and referred to the Police immediately.
-Other instances to report to the police would include: - Incidents of 'grooming' behaviour. - The sending of obscene materials to a child. - Adult material which potentially breaches the Obscene Publications Act. - Criminally racist material. - Other criminal conduct, activity or materials. - 22.4 The user's account will have suspended access until the investigation is complete. - 22.5 It is important that all of the above steps are taken as they will provide an evidence trail for the Trust and possibly the police, and demonstrate that visits to any sites were carried out for child protection purposes.
+- 23.3 If content being reviewed includes images of child abuse, then the monitoring/investigation should be halted and referred to the Police immediately.
+Other instances to report to the police would include: - Incidents of 'grooming' behaviour. - The sending of obscene materials to a child. - Adult material which potentially breaches the Obscene Publications Act. - Criminally racist material. - Other criminal conduct, activity or materials. - 23.4 The user's account will have suspended access until the investigation is complete. - 23.5 It is important that all of the above steps are taken as they will provide an evidence trail for the Trust and possibly the police, and demonstrate that visits to any sites were carried out for child protection purposes.
 The file should be retained by the group for evidence and reference purposes.

-23 Development, Monitoring and Review
+24 Development, Monitoring and Review

-- 23.1 This policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place. - 23.2 The Academies will monitor the impact of the policy using: logs of reported incidents through the pastoral systems; monitoring logs of internet activity (including sites visited); internal monitoring data for network activity; surveys/questionnaires of students, parents/carers and staff.
+- 24.1 This policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place. - 24.2 The settings will monitor the impact of the policy using: logs of reported incidents through the pastoral systems; monitoring logs of internet activity (including sites visited); internal monitoring data for network activity; surveys/questionnaires of pupils, parents/carers and staff.

-24 Policy change
+25 Policy change